Gish-Sky/generic-town-game/README.md

 A game developed in Python, specifically for a user to play in... their terminal.
 Created in an hour, on a random Saturday night in July.
 *100% human coded, 0% vibe coded.*

+Oh and also, its actually just a vending machine game.
+I kinda forgot about the setting, until I looked at the file names.